TACC-Cloud/agave-cli/docs/docsite/authentication/auth.rst

     Getting oauth bearer tokens...
     API password:

-You shoould now be ready to interact with the rest of TACC's services.
+You should now be ready to interact with the rest of TACC's services.
 ``auth-session-init`` will save your session configuration by default in ``~/.agave``, unless you specify another location using the ``-c, --cachedir`` flag.